I don’t think I’ll ever get to say this again; Obama took the words right out of my mouth, and yes, I’m referring to that Obama.

 In the summit, Barack Obama points out that there’s a lot more to the people that we call out on social media, whether it be for their choices or believes that we deem unacceptable, which would be useless if that’s all we’re doing, and in most cases, that is all we are doing.
 The world is messy; there are ambiguities, he said as he called out what seems to have become our modern form of activism.

-I’ve heard the phrase ‘with freedom of speech comes responsibility’ countless times now and while for the most part, I agree, I can’t help but wonder what would happen if as a result, some stopped using our freedom of speech out of fear of not being ‘woke’ enough.
+I’ve heard the phrase ‘with freedom of speech comes responsibility’ countless times now and while for the most part, I agree, I can’t help but wonder what would happen if as a result, some stopped using their freedom of speech out of fear of not being ‘woke’ enough.
 Isn’t this a giant leap, you might wonder?
 Well, I think it’s more of a slippery slope if you ask me, and let me tell you why.

 The internet had brought us many things, good and bad.
 From the many conversations we are able to start on Twitter to the public feuds we can engage in online with a stranger we’ve never met.
 We are able to talk to celebrities under the illusion that we know them real well and every breaking news hits our phones first before any other medium.
 Because of this, we believe we are more connected than ever through likes, Instagram stories, filters, comments and hashtags, but are we really?